-Locke’s Homage to the Auction Block (2019–present) interrogates similar themes.
-Re-envisioning Josef A. Albers’s 1950–1976 Homage to the Square series, these compositions mark a significant formal departure from the artist’s earlier works.
-Imbuing Albers’s reductive imagery with an ominous charge, Homage to the Auction Block abstracts a slave auction block to its most basic geometric silhouette— reflecting Locke’s belief that “the basic Modernist form is indeed the slave auction block.”
+Steve Locke’s ongoing series Homage to the Auction Block (2019–present) marks a significant formal departure from the artist’s earlier works.
+Re-envisioning Josef A. Albers’s 1950–1976 Homage to the Square series with an ominous charge, Homage to the Auction Block abstracts a slave auction block to its most basic geometric silhouette—reflecting Locke’s belief that “the basic Modernist form is indeed the slave auction block.”
 Queering the pure formalism and color theory of Albers, Homage to the Auction Block unpicks the intertwined histories of race and modernism.